srhalor/SpringBootMicroServices/Design/README-proposed-architecture-overview.md

   - Ensures cache consistency by updating or invalidating Redis entries on data changes.
   - Reduces database load and improves response times for frequently accessed reference data.

+- **Redis Cache:**
+  - Used by Reference Data API to cache frequently accessed reference data.
+  - Reduces latency and offloads repeated queries from the OMS Database.

 - **Thunderhead API:**
   - SOAP-based API provided by SmartComm Thunderhead.
   - Offers endpoints for submitting documents, retrieving document status, fetching error details, and other document management operations.